nvidia-holoscan/meta-tegra-holoscan/README.md

 * #### Additional Metadata Layers

-    The following additional layers are required and must be added to the `BBLAYERS` list (along with this `meta-tegra-clara-holoscan-mgx` layer itself) in the `build/conf/bblayers.conf` configuration file that is created by the `oe-init-build-env` script.
-Note that the paths in this configuration file must be full paths; see the template file in `meta-tegra-clara-holoscan-mgx/env/templates/conf/bblayers.conf` for an
+    The following additional layers are required and must be added to the `BBLAYERS` list (along with this `meta-tegra-holoscan` layer itself) in the `build/conf/bblayers.conf` configuration file that is created by the `oe-init-build-env` script.
+Note that the paths in this configuration file must be full paths; see the template file in `meta-tegra-holoscan/env/templates/conf/bblayers.conf` for an example when
-    example when these layers are cloned into a `/workspace` root directory.
-    Also note that this `meta-tegra-clara-holoscan-mgx` layer must be listed before the `meta-tegra` layer in `bblayers.conf`.
+    these layers are cloned into a `/workspace` root directory.
+Also note that this `meta-tegra-holoscan` layer must be listed before the `meta-tegra` layer in `bblayers.conf`.

     Note that the repo used here for the `meta-tegra` layer is a fork of the official `meta-tegra` repo found at https://github.com/OE4T/meta-tegra.